-<head> tag contains stuff that you don’t want to show as content, but can contain stuff that the browser needs to know about.
+<head> tag contains information that you don’t want to show as content, but is still important for the browser to know.

-<title> tag contains the title of the website, which the browser displays as the name of the tab.
-Note that this does not show up in the content of the page, because it’s inside the
+The title does not show up in the content of the page, because it’s inside the

-<body> tag contains all of the content that will be shown to the viewer of the file.
+<body> tag contains all of the content that will show in your webpage.

-The rest of the tags in this tutorial should go inside the
+The rest of the tags mentioned below should go inside the

-<h1> tag is a heading and is rendered in bigger and bolder text on its own line.
+<h1> tag is a heading and is rendered in large bold text on its own line.

 There are other heading tags:

 <h1> is the biggest,